aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 range size (km<sup>2</sup>) and breeding landmass (mainland as the reference category versus island).
 We also ran null models (intercept only) for all responses.
-All models’ intercepts and response standard deviations were assigned a weak prior (Student T: df = 3, location = 0, scale = 10), and predictor coefficients were assigned flat priors.
+All models’ intercepts and response standard deviations were assigned a weakly informative prior (Student T: df = 3, location = 0, scale = 10) [@gelman2013], and predictor coefficients were assigned flat uninformative priors.
 We ran each model for 6,000 iterations across 6 chains and assessed Markov Chain Monte Carlo (MCMC) convergence using the Gelman-Rubin diagnostic (Rhat) [@gelman2013].
 We then performed k-fold cross-validation [@vehtari2017] to refit